How to capture lead source on HubSpot CRM

 Track the source of your leads (free trial)

-When a visitor completes and submits a form on your site, Leadsources fills these hidden fields with lead source information:
+Once a form is submitted on your site, Leadsources populates the hidden fields with relevant lead source information:

 • Channel